 Operated by the Food Trust since 2007, Headhouse Farmers Market sells some of the area’s best local produce for just four hours a week.
 The popular market is open from 10 am to 2 pm on Sundays only.

 Locals fill historic Headhouse Square shambles every week to buy the area’s best produce from dozens of vendors who regularly convene in Society Hill to sell their wares.
 Popular items include fruits, vegetables, meat, baked goods and local cheese.

 When you go to Headhouse Market, we recommend stopping at the following stands:

 Reading Terminal Market

 Open since 1893, Reading Terminal Market functions both as a local institution and a major tourist attraction.
-Most visitors don’t know or care about the history.
-They come to this market for the food.
+Most visitors don’t know or care about the market’s history.
+They come to Reading Terminal for the food.

 75 food vendors sell a melting pot of food from Chinese to Mexican, but the most popular spots sell local favorites like roast pork sandwiches and chocolate covered pretzels.
 The market even has an entire section dedicated to Pennsylvania Dutch merchants who commute from nearby Lancaster County.